Kemal-byte/Pomodoro/readme.md

 - SO far data write is finished.
 Now I need to retrive the data and visulize it.
 - Timer doesn't continue when swtich to other tabs.
 - When checking the graph or settings timer finished immediatelly.
+- Currently for the pie chart, the refined data isn't immediately available, it appears after the ui is loaded, so I can't see the results.
+But after refresing the piechart.tsx, the chart appears correctly.